radiodee1/awesome-chatbot/README.md

 # Progress
 6/23/18 - The project is in its early stages.
 No model in this project implements an AI chatbot.
 That is the goal, but it has not been reached as of yet.
 Presently the focus is on the babi data set.
 This implies that we are using pytorch, not keras at this time.

+7/10/18 - Fixed a problem regarding the encoder embeddings in the babi_iv.py file.
+New values were used with every restart.
+Must return to fix situation where embeddings are not frozen.

 # Organization
 The folders and files in the project are organized in the following manor.
 The root directory of the project is called `awesome-chatbot`.
 In that folder are sub folders named `data`,  `model`, `raw` and `saved`.
 There are several script files in the main folder along side the folders mentioned above.
 These scripts all have names that start with the word `do_` .
 This is so that when the files are listed by the computer the scripts will all appear together.
 Below is a folder by folder breakdown of the project.
 * `data` This folder holds the training data that the model uses during the `fit` and `predict` operations.
 The contents of this folder are generally processed to some degree by the project scripts.
 This pre-processing is described below.
 This folder also holds the `vocab` files that the program uses for training and inference.
 The modified word embeddings are also located here.